What are the minimum GPA and GRE scores required for admission?

 Do I submit a paper application or do I apply online?

 The university uses an online application system.
 Access the application system through the Graduate College Web page.
 In that system you will supply your personal information and academic history, upload your statement of purpose, report the names and electronic mail addresses of those writing letters of reference, and pay the application fee.
 You will also upload copies of academic transcripts, a writing sample, and any other supporting documents.
 For more information, see our application information page.

 Yes.
 Recommendation writers should submit their recommendations online.
 When you supply their contact information (name and e-mail address) in the online application, they are alerted with instructions on how to upload their recommendation.

 How many students do you admit per year?

 We get a large number of domestic and international applicants each year.
 We do not have a set number of spots for admission, nor do we set aside a specific number of spots for international students.
 The number of offers that we make depends upon a number of factors, most especially the size and quality of the applicant pool in a given year.

 Are there international students currently in your program?

 Yes.
-Currently our graduate program includes students from Belarus, China, Colombia, South Korea, and Yemen.
+Currently our graduate program includes students from China, Nigeria, and Yemen.
 The University of Illinois boasts a large international student population; for information about international student life see the International Student and Scholar Services page.